jyyulab/scMINER/docs/docs/MICA.md

 ## Preprocssing
 MICA module was implemented in python, which only includes clustering analysis.
 For preprocessing, MICA is compatitble with most published scRNA-seq preprocessing pipeline.
-However, we highly recommend users to follow our preprocessing framework utilizing `scMINER` R package.For detailed information, please see complementary tutorial in tab `Step by step demo with PBMC data`.
+However, we highly recommend users to follow our preprocessing framework using `scMINER` R package.
+For detailed information, please see complementary tutorial in tab `Step by step user guide`.

 > **MICA only takes cell by gene txt file as input, we strongly recommend using `generateMICAinput` function to convert your input data to MICA standard input text file in R.**